Ethernalis Systems Reference

 Null Logic

 The default state.
 An NPC in null logic moves at random, choosing from any available adjacent tile.
-If the NPC has a smell direction set — because it has detected a strong scent in a particular direction — it will prefer that direction over a fully random choice.
+If it has detected a strong scent in a particular direction it will prefer that direction over a random choice.
 This is how creatures that hunt by scent find their way toward prey without line-of-sight.

 Cowardly Logic